 I didn't need exact points yet as I had to dig the holes first.
 I decided to dig 800 mm (2ft 8") deep holes for the foundations as there will be a lot of weight in this shed, so my trusty twin spade post hole digger went to work.
 I used my home-made stamper to compress the hole bases for a firm concrete footing.

 At this point I completed the setout, leveling and squaring the stringlines, and accurately measuring the depths to determine the pier lengths.
 I needed to find suitable galvanised stirrups for the sleepers, ones with enough length to be deep into the hole and, for the rear stirrups, high enough to jack them up half a metre.
 This required the rear ones to be a metre long.

 Setting up the stirrup in place in the shed foundation hole took a considerable amount of time, but increased the accuracy of the shed foundation 100 fold.
 I did this by making supports to hold them in place over the holes.
-I sprinkled some water in the holes before pouring the concrete and I left the string lines in place until the concrete was poured and domed.
+I sprinkled some water in the holes before pouring the concrete and I left the string lines in place until the shed foundation blocks were poured and domed.

 My raised floor system required space at the end of the beam to situate and mortice the posts into the corners.
 This required the shed foundations to be offset the width of the upright posts.
 So the stirrups were bolted 100mm (4") away from the ends.
 I decided to do the preliminary lap joint checkout before I laid the bearers so I sliced the 75mm (3") thick ends at 30mm depth and checked out 90mm (3.5"), the width of the posts.